bradlyman09/DaggerHilt/README.md

 ## Room library implementation
 I implemented room library here by saving the api response to its local database.
 I added the feature favorites  to make the user select their favorite movies and save it in the database.
+After user tap the star button in the list it will be added or considered as a favorite movie thus will also update its data in the database.